firatfolcay/arszilla.github.io/_posts/2019-07-04-vulnhub-mr_robot.markdown

 ## Walkthrough
 ### nmap
-We first begin with a pretty basic and standard `nmap` scan to see the services and what we're dealing with.
+We first begin with a standard `nmap` scan to see the services and what we're dealing with.

 ```
 $ nmap -sC -sV 192.168.2.243